 - This Standard does not mandate which entities should be required to publish interim financial reports, how frequently, or how soon after the end of an interim period.
 However, governments, securities regulators, stock exchanges, and accountancy bodies often require entities whose debt or equity securities are publicly traded to publish interim financial reports1.
 This Standard applies if an entity is required or elects to publish an interim financial report in accordance with Indian Accounting Standards (Ind ASs).
-[Refer Appendix 1] - Each financial report, annual or interim, is evaluated on its own for conformity to Ind ASs.
-The fact that an entity may not have provided interim financial reports during a particular financial year or may have provided interim financial reports that do not comply with this Standard does not prevent the entity's annual financial statements from conforming to Ind ASs if they otherwise do so. - If an entity's interim financial report is described as complying with Ind ASs, it must comply with all of the requirements of this Standard.
-Paragraph 19 requires certain disclosures in that regard.
+[Refer Appendix 1] - 2 Each financial report, annual or interim, is evaluated on its own for conformity to Ind ASs.
+The fact that an entity may not have provided interim financial reports during a particular financial year or may have provided interim financial reports that do not comply with this Standard does not prevent the entity's annual financial statements from conforming to Ind ASs if they otherwise do so.